mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 ### Motherboard

 The first decision was motherboard size.
 My Synology DS412+ was nice and compact, and I liked that form factor.
-I've never built a computer with a mini-ITX motherboard before, so I figured this would be a good opportunity.
+I've never built a computer with a mini-ITX motherboard before, and this seemed like a good opportunity.

-I chose the ASUS Prime A320I-K AM4 AMD A320 for a few reasons:
+I chose the [ASUS Prime A320I-K](https://www.newegg.com/asus-prime-a320i-k/p/N82E16813119200) for a few reasons:

 - It has four SATA ports, which would allow me to connect four disks directly to the motherboard.
--
+- It supports Radeon graphics, which would spare me from buying a separate graphics card

 I also looked at the B450, which was very similar, but it was almost twice the price, and the main advantage seemed to be better overclocking support, which I didn't need.